Raffles City Singapore: Initial plans

-The development, initially called the Raffles International Centre, was first announced in 1969, planned to cover an area stretching from the then-site of Raffles Institution up to the Cathay Building.
-However, due to soaring costs and a shortage of skilled workers, the plans were put on hold from 1973 to 1975.
-However, due to cost issues, approval for construction was not given until 1979.
-That same year, the development was renamed Raffles City, and the development was shrunken to only the old Raffles Institution site.
+The development, initially called the Raffles International Centre, was announced in 1969.
+It was planned to cover an area stretching from the then-site of Raffles Institution up to the Cathay Building.
+Due to soaring costs and a shortage of skilled workers, the plans were put on hold from 1973 to 1975 and approval for construction was not given until 1979.
+That same year, the development was renamed Raffles City, and the site was shrunken to only the old Raffles Institution location.

 Construction

-Groundbreaking on the site took place on 14 August 1980 and officially opened to the public on 3 October 1986.
+Groundbreaking on the site took place on 14 August 1980 and it officially opened to the public on 3 October 1986.
 The complex was designed by I. M. Pei in one of his earliest works in the city state.
+The complex contained The Westin Stamford Hotel, then the tallest in the world; The Westin Plaza, its smaller sister hotel; an office tower; a convention center and a shopping mall.

 Renovations

 In the 1990s the shopping complex went under a major renovation, with a different look.
 In June 2005, the management announced that the basement section of the complex will be expanded, with 30 to 50 more shops and was completed in July 2006 with MPH Bookstores, food and beverage outlets and fashion shops occupying the extension.
 Gloria Jean's Coffees has also made a return to the country after exiting the country a few years ago.
 The complex is directly connected to City Hall MRT (Exit 'A") station by escalators from the building entrance and to Esplanade MRT station (Exit 'G') from Basement 2, which leads to the Esplanade Xchange and then to Marina Square.